mhhennig/HS2/README.md

 ## Quick start <a name="quickstart"></a>

-The code has been tested with Python version 3.6.
-It is essential `numpy` is available before installing.
+The code has been tested with Python version 3.6 and above.
-The other dependencies will be installed by the installer.

 If your system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.

 ### All operative systems - Installation via pip